hipe/tmx/lib/skylab/git-viz/doc/issues/018-the-system-call-fixtures-server.md

 it as an array instead, but Shellwords works well enough.)

-2) zero or one relative path to execute the command from. the relative path will have the above head fragment stripped from it; the head fragment being a path prefix in the request we haven't documented yet.
+2) zero or one relative path to execute the command from. the relative path will have the head fragment stripped from it; the head fragment being a path prefix in the request we haven't documented yet.

 3) the file to write any stdout to (more below about this).